 But that's not the only problem that arises from it.
-On the other hand, this reluctance to keep us from developing our own profile is more serious.
-But that is exactly what counts: it is not without reason that psychology speaks of "education" and "self-education".
-The one takes over the others, the other we have to do ourselves in order to mature and unfold ourselves according to the capabilities that are given to us.
+Heavier, this liking keeps us from developing our own profile.
+But that is exactly what matters: it is not without reason that psychology speaks of "education" and "self-education".
+One takes over the others, the other we have to do ourselves in order to mature and to develop according to the abilities that are given to us.

 This is exactly where our ego comes into play: It is an "inner impeller" that constantly vacillates between opposites: rest and action, closeness and distance, serving and ruling, leading and following, sympathy and dislike.
-It forms the level of work that creates what we commonly call "personality" or "inner strength."
-We need this strength to assert ourselves in conflicts with other people, to assert ourselves to be successful.
+It forms the working plane that produces what we commonly call "personality" or "inner strength".
+We need this strength to assert ourselves in conflicts with other people, to prevail in order to be successful.

 Education and self-employment

 Education and self-education often collide.
 Because the collective acts as a regulator, which is ready to put the individual in his place.
-Humans have a fine sensor for when one of them is about or at least able to excel.
+Humans have a fine sensor for when one of them is about or at least capable of doing well.
 They react to this, usually unconsciously, by trimming the high-flyer.
 And the effect does not last.
-Or did you want to be considered a "nerd" in school?
+Or did you want to be considered a "nerd" at school in the old days?

 We can conclude that the influence of others and their expectations on our behavior is almost omnipresent.
 And also that we are by no means indifferent.
-In this context, the French philosopher Paul-Michel Foucault even speaks of an "imposed individuality" and analyzes razor-sharp how others generate power over individual societies and exercise them over the individual.
-A number of sociological studies have shown that, in the absence of social control, people tend to pursue ego-related concerns more effectively than when someone looks at their fingers and pats their fingers.
+The French philosopher Paul-Michel Foucault speaks in this context even of an "imposed individuality" and razor-sharp analyzes how others on social networks generate power and exercise over the individual.
+A number of sociological studies have shown that, in the absence of social control, people tend to pursue self-centered concerns more effectively than when someone looks at their fingers and hits their fingers.

 Let us free ourselves from social demands!

 "We should not try to discover who we are, but what we refuse to be," Foucault demands.
 The man is right!
 Let us free ourselves from any social demands ...
 If only that were so easy.
-Without question theory and practice collide here.
+Without question question theory and practice collide.
 Who is really independent?
 One by one, we need others.
-Because im Team let's move on In Daniel Defoe's classic "Robinson Crusoe" is the most beautiful day in the life of a shipwrecked on a desert island, when he got company: a Caribbean, he can free from the captivity of man-eating islanders and henceforth "Friday" calls.
+Because in the Team let's get on In Daniel Defoe's classic "Robinson Crusoe" is the most beautiful day in the life of a shipwrecked on a desert island, when he got company: a Caribbean, he can free from the captivity of man-eating islanders and henceforth "Friday" calls.

 Altruism as an ideal?